 7. ICBC insurance discount

-How to get this car insurance discount: If you’re in the province of British Columbia, where auto insurance is administered by the government, you could be eligible for discounts from the Insurance Corporation of British Columbia (ICBC).
+How to get this car insurance discount: If you’re in the province of British Columbia, where the government administers auto insurance, you could be eligible for discounts from the Insurance Corporation of British Columbia (ICBC).

-According to the ICBC website, drivers can earn discounts for having a low number of kilometres on their vehicle, being an experienced driver, being a senior, installing an anti-theft device, insuring a fleet of vehicles, and installing safety features, such as automatic emergency braking.
+According to the ICBC website, drivers can earn discounts for having a low number of kilometres on their vehicle, being an experienced driver, being a senior, installing an anti-theft device like a passive electronic immobilizer, insuring a fleet of vehicles, and having safety features, such as automatic emergency braking.

 8. MTO certificate insurance discount

 How to get this car insurance discount: In Ontario, if you complete a beginner driver education course that’s certified by the Ministry of Transportation, you’ll be able to collect a driver licence history document from any ServiceOntario Centre, making you eligible for a potential discount on your auto insurance.

 How to get this car insurance discount: Because insurance is all about risk, it matters where you park your car at the end of every day.

 In big cities, sometimes all that’s available is street parking.
 In smaller cities, towns, or rural areas, you may have access to a laneway or even a garage.
 An insurance company would look at the risk that comes with keeping your vehicle parked on the street — such as damage or theft — versus in a laneway or garage and assess your premium accordingly.
 If you have access to private parking, you might get a discount.